 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09"), which simplifies various aspects of the accounting for share-based payments, including accounting for income taxes, earnings per share, and forfeitures.
 ASU 2016-09 is effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods with early adoption permitted.
 An entity that elects early adoption must adopt all of the amendments in the same period.
-The Company is currently evaluating the impact of the new guidance on its condensed consolidated financial statements, if any.
+The Company adopted ASU 2016-09 during the quarter ended March 31, 2017.
+As a result of adoption, the deferred tax assets associated with net operating losses increased by \$0.6 million.
+These amounts were offset by a corresponding increase in the valuation allowance.
+In addition, the Company has elected to recognize the effect of forfeitures in compensation cost when they occur rather than estimate forfeitures in advance.
+The Company will reverse any previously recognized compensation cost for an award in the period that the award is forfeited.
+The adoption had an immaterial impact on the condensed consolidated financial statements.